Turkmen in Pakistan

-There are over 150,000 people of Turkmen ethnicity living in Pakistan.
-According to previous estimates there were over 6,000 people of Turkmen ethnicity living in Pakistan, as per the United Nations and previous national estimates.
-They are predominantly refugees who fled from Turkmenistan to Afghanistan in the aftermath of the 1917 Bolshevik Revolution and then from Afghanistan to neighbouring Pakistan following the instability during the Soviet invasion of Afghanistan.
+Turkmens in Pakistan are predominantly refugees who first fled from their native Turkmenistan to Afghanistan in the aftermath of the 1917 Bolshevik revolution, and then from Afghanistan to neighbouring Pakistan following the instability during the Soviet invasion of Afghanistan.
 Consequently, a large number have been in Pakistan for decades and many are part of second and third generations.
+In 2005 the United Nations estimated that 60,733 Turkmen from Afghanistan resided in Pakistan.

 Carpet industry

 Turkmen in Pakistan are pioneers of a largely successful and reputable carpet industry.
 In order to make a living, many have taken on the role of producing Turkmen rugs which are in great demand both inside and outside the country.
 In Turkmen culture, carpet-weaving is a tradition tracing back to nomadic roots; today, the trade is the primary source of sustenance and economic opportunities for the community.
 Those in the industry are consigned by Pakistani wholesalers who provide designs and patterns, with a pay of 2,000 to 3,000 rupees per square meter.
 By working each day from early in the morning until late in the evening, one person is usually able produce a square meter within a month.
 The business has transformed Turkmen villages into giant sweatshops.
 Many Turkmen have claimed to be better off economically than the million or so Afghan refugees in Pakistan.